pajlads/DinkPlugin/README.md

     "numberCompleted": 123,
     "items": [
       {
-        "//type": "SerializedItemStack",
+        // the type of this object SerializedItemStack

         "id": 1234,
         "quantity": 1,
         "priceEach": 42069,
-        "//priceEach": "GE price of the item",
-        "name": "Some item"
+        // priceEach is the GE price of the item "name": "Some item"
       }
     ]